 Should I talk to my health care provider if one of my family members is sick?

 Yes.
 Talk with your healthcare provider if you have been in close contact with anyone who has the flu.

 Should I stop breastfeeding if I have the flu?

 No. There are antibodies in your breast milk that may help prevent your baby from getting sick.

 It is important to try to protect your baby from getting sick.
 Wash your hands with soap and water before holding your baby.
 Avoid coughing or sneezing on your baby.
 Consider wearing a mask over your nose and mouth while feeding and caring for your baby to help prevent you passing the illness to your baby.
-While you are ill, you may want to consider having a family member who is not sick help you with caring for your baby.
+While you are ill, you may want to consider having a someone who is not sick help you care for your baby.

+Children younger than 6 months are at high risk of serious flu complications, but are too young to get a flu vaccine.
+If you think your baby has symptoms of the flu, contact your child’s healthcare provider, especially if your child is younger than 6 months old.
 If your baby has the flu, it is especially important to breastfeed as often as possible.
 Your baby will need extra fluids during this time.
-Your milk is better for this than anything else, even than things like Pedialyte®.
 Also, antibodies in your milk help your baby fight the infection and get better faster.
 Be sure to talk to your healthcare provider about all your breastfeeding questions.